karyateguh/Book-Recommendation/README.md

 Problem Statements:

-1. Which models can predict the best?
-And Why?
+1. Which recommendation model offers the most accurate predictions, and why?
-2. How is ten recommendations from the best model?
+2. How relevant are the top ten recommendations provided by the best-performing model?

 Goals:

-1. To find out which model can predict the best and how is the relevance to the user.
+1. To identify the most accurate recommendation model and understand its relevance to users.
-2. To find out ten recommendations from the best model.
+2. To evaluate the top ten recommendations from the best model in terms of user relevance and engagement.

 Solutions